The Best of Seattle – Where to Go, Stay & Dine

 Thompson Hotel: Located across from the iconic Pike Place Market and near the Puget Sound waterfront, this luxury boutique hotel offers spacious rooms and suites and rooftop bar, The Nest.
 Condé Nast Traveler named it the #1 hotel in the PNW from its 2019 and 2020 Readers’ Choice Awards.
 The sleek contemporary design with its glass façade was conceived by local award-winning Olson Kundig Architects.

-Our suite had expansive views of the Sound, a comfortable bed with the finest linens and top of the line amenities.
+Our Corner Suite had expansive views of the Sound and downtown, along with a comfortable bed with the finest linens and top of the line amenities.

 Don’t Miss!
-The Nest, the iconic rooftop bar and lounge that overlooks the market, waterfront and city.
+The Nest Supper Club, the iconic rooftop bar and lounge that overlooks the market, waterfront and city.

 NEAR SEATAC AIRPORT